 Seeing Instant Pot cheesecake bites on a dessert tray gets everyone excited!
 These mini desserts are sweet, tart, crunchy, and creamy, and a true crowd-pleaser.

 Keep this easy recipe handy for all your special occasions and let the pressure cooker do the work.
 Especially in summer, when you want to keep your kitchen cool.
+Also try my Instant Pot peach cobbler and healthy key lime pie bars.
+And when the weather turns cooler, give healthy no bake Nutella pie a go!

 These cheesecake bites are customizable to whichever jam topping you’d like to use, which means they make the best desserts when hosting any gathering all year round.